AkarinVS/vapoursynth-plugin/README.md

 Only 32-bit floating point RGB clips are supported for now.

-This filter requires appropriate [Video Effects library (v0.6 beta)](https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-sdk/resources/) to be instaled.
+This filter requires appropriate [Video Effects library (v0.6 beta)](https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-sdk/resources/) to be installed.
 (This library is too large to be bundled with the plugin.)
-This filter also requires RTX-capable Nvidia GPU to run.
+This filter also requires RTX-capable NVidia GPU to run.

 DLISR
 -----